Designations Congruent with Things: Chapter 22

 “Because I had to climb down three hundred vertical feet in the dark and I was tired so it took me a long time,” Newton says.

 “I climbed the Wall.
 Inside.
 Using stairs.
 Like a normal person.
 Kind of.
-Not the exterior of the Wall, Jon Snow style.
+Not the exterior of the Wall, Jon Snow-style.
 It was actually really tiring.
 I’m not in the best shape right now.
-I haven’t played racquetball in a while, you know.
+I haven’t played racquetball in a while, y’know.
 Also.
 My bone marrow is probably in overdrive to keep up with the epistaxis situation.
 Plus, I think my brain is still and maybe will always be in a pretty metabolically expensive state.
 I didn’t eat lunch.
-That also did not help.
+That didn’t help.
 Hence, slowness.”

 “You climbed the Wall?”
 Hermann repeats.

 “Yes, dude.
 Inside.
 With stairs.
-Basically I just climbed a bunch of stairs.
-It wasn’t really that badass.
-Can we talk about this more when you get here.
+Basically I just went up a bunch of stairs.
+It really wasn’t that badass.
+Can we talk about this more when you get here?
 Legit Flow wants to trade me a sandwich for her phone.”

 “You can’t have climbed the Wall,” Hermann says.